organix/uFork/fpga/cpu.md

                            111:ALU2        111:Q_Z

 \* If `MEM range` is `[PC+1]`, then read from `PC+1` and increment again (write is ignored).

-NOTE: The unused memory range `3'b010` is currently used to implement `FAIL`, which halts the processor as an illegal instruction.

 #### Stack Operations